heyphilllie/theTechBookRepo/README.md

 # The Tech Book Repository

 This repository is a curated collection of *must-read* books for programmers, developers and anyone interested in a good tech book.
-The idea behind this is to put the many lists of book recommendations into one handy repository, with the goal of this page is to make you a more proficient programmer.
+The idea behind this is to put the many lists of book recommendations into one handy repository, with the goal to make you a more proficient programmer.
 You'll find only books that other developers found truly inspiring - or that have been become timeless classics.

 **TLDR**